-April 22, 2022: Voter registration deadline for the 2022 statewide primary.
+October 14, 2022: Voter registration deadline for the 2022 statewide general election.
 To learn more about registering to vote, click HERE.

-May 10, 2022: Deadline for civilians to submit an absentee ballot request form for the 2022 statewide primary.
+November 1, 2022: Deadline for civilians to submit an absentee ballot request form for the 2022 statewide general election.

 The Chatham County Board of Elections submitted precinct boundary changes to state consideration.
 The changes are needed to adequately accommodate voters based on our fast-growing population.
 STAY TUNED!
 When the new precinct maps are ready, we will post them HERE!

 For your convenience, we've compiled a list of candidates with links to their websites.

 Check to see if you're eligible to vote in NC

 You must be a US citizen and a resident of North Carolina.